Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-North Haven's median income among taxpayers was $53,916 in financial year 2022.
-The average income stood at $63,115 during the same period.
-In comparison, Greater Adelaide's median and average incomes were $52,592 and $64,886 respectively.
-By September 2025, based on a Wage Price Index growth of 12.83%, North Haven's estimated median income would be approximately $60,833, and the average income would be around $71,213.
-According to the 2021 Census figures, household incomes in North Haven rank at the 30th percentile, family incomes at the 31st percentile, and personal incomes at the 32nd percentile.
-Income analysis shows that the largest segment comprises 4,765 residents earning between $1,500 and $2,999 weekly, which is consistent with broader trends across the metropolitan region (31.8% in the same category).
-Housing affordability pressures are severe in North Haven, with only 84.5% of income remaining after housing costs, ranking at the 31st percentile.
+The North Haven SA2's median income among taxpayers was $53,916 and average income was $63,115 in financial year 2022, according to the latest ATO data aggregated by AreaSearch.
+These figures are slightly lower than Greater Adelaide's median of $52,592 and average of $64,886 respectively.
+By September 2025, current estimates suggest median income would be approximately $60,833 and average income would be around $71,213, based on Wage Price Index growth of 12.83% since financial year 2022.
+According to the 2021 Census, household incomes ranked at the 30th percentile, family incomes at the 29th percentile, and personal incomes at the 32nd percentile in North Haven.
+Income analysis shows that the largest segment comprises 4,765 residents earning $1,500 - $2,999 weekly, accounting for 30.7% of the population, which is consistent with broader trends across the metropolitan region showing 31.8% in the same category.
+Housing affordability pressures are severe, with only 84.5% of income remaining after housing costs, ranking at the 30th percentile.

 Frequently Asked Questions - Income